At work and play, despite the heat

-OLATHE, Kan. -- Record breaking heat didn't keep people indoors on Thursday, though some didn't have a choice.
+OLATHE, KS (KCTV) -- Record breaking heat didn't keep people indoors on Thursday, though some didn't have a choice.

 You could say Eric Zahn takes comfort in the comfort of others.
 He owns Smart Heating and Cooling, a business that seems to heat up with the weather.